Permesso di Soggiorno Expired

 - Of course, be sure to bring your expired Soggiorno and the ricevuta Poste when you travel.

 - If you ask for a new appointment for the fingerprinting, the date that the Questura will give depends on the computer, and hence it might not be before your trip.
 But if needed, just go to the Questura upon returning to Rome, to ask for a new appointment for fingerprinting.

 - You will not be allowed to enter other Schengen countries, only Italy.
 Make sure your flight (going or returning) has no stopover in any other Schengen country.
 Note that Switzerland is Schengen but not EU.
 On the other hand, UK and Ireland are not Schengen but EU.

 B. For those traveling to a Schengen country

-- You may try to request for a temporary permit to travel by sending an email to: email@example.com, asking for an appointment.
-Attach the documents you submitted for the Soggiorno renewal, the invitation from those hosting you in your country of destination if any (or a Rector’s certification that you will travel and return to Rome), and the plane, train or bus ticket if any.
+- You may try to request for a temporary permit to travel by sending an email to: firstname.lastname@example.org, asking for an appointment.
+Attach the documents you submitted for the Soggiorno renewal, the invitation from those hosting you in your country of destination if any, a Rector’s certification (download here and print) that you will travel and return to Rome, and the plane, train or bus ticket if any.

 - On the day of your appointment, go the the Questura di Roma Divisione Stranieri (via Teolfilo Patini 23 – 00155 Roma) with the same documents, plus a €16 marca da bollo.